 Across the stabilization scenarios, the energy system relies more heavily on non-fossil energy sources, such as nuclear, solar, wind, biomass, and other renewable energy forms than in the associated reference scenarios.
-The models differ in the degree to which these technologies are deployed, depending on assumptions about technological improvements, the ability to overcome obstacles such as intermittency, and the policy environment surrounding them, for example, the acceptability of nuclear power.
-Importantly, end-use energy consumption is lower across the stabilization scenarios.
+The models differ in the degree to which these technologies are deployed.
+Importantly, end-use energy consumption is lower.
 Carbon dioxide capture and storage is widely deployed because each model assumes that the technology can be successfully developed and that concerns about storing large amounts of carbon do not impede its deployment.
 Removal of this assumption would make the stabilization levels more difficult to achieve and would lead to greater demand for low-carbon sources such as renewable energy and, if not restrained for reasons of safety and proliferation concerns, nuclear power.